D5003, 5003, 24003

 24003 & 24096 await time at the back of Doncaster Depot on May 21st 1976.
 24003 still carries its split radiator frost screens, also the headboard brackets and the additional ventilator unique to the early build.

-Condition final: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cabfront, headboard brackets fitted (both ends), full size fueltank, shortened water tank, blanking plates fitted, hand/footholds plated over, straight sided sandboxes (No.2 end), three-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), scrape mark on BIS side high up to right of blanking plate.
+Condition final: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cabfront, headcode disc brackets fitted (for use with SR six disc headcodes) (both ends), full size fueltank, shortened water tank, blanking plates fitted, hand/footholds plated over, straight sided sandboxes (No.2 end), three-rung bogie mounted footsteps, five upper & four lower ventilators on non-BIS side, split radiator screens fitted (both sides), scrape mark on BIS side high up to right of blanking plate.

 Page added August 29th 2016.